charleskoehl/parsimonious/README.md

 # parsimonious
 Parse utilities for Parse Server cloud code and JS SDK.
+Imports as a singleton instance.
 # Documentation
-Imports as a singleton instance.

-## `class Parsimonious`

-Singleton class for using Parse in cloud code or client.

 ## `objPick(parseObj, keys)`